Teeratep Winothai: Youth career

-He studied at Brentwood School, a private school in Essex, UK.
+He studied at Brentwood School, a private school in Brentwood, Essex, UK.
 During this time he represented the Thai national team at schoolboy level as well as being on the books of London-based club Crystal Palace.
 His performances for his school helped them reach the final of the 2001 Independent Schools FA Cup, scoring 8 goals in 4 games along the way.
 He eventually moved to Everton for one year before returning to Thailand.

 Senior career

 The young forward joined Thai Premier League side BEC Tero Sasana in 2006 aged 21 and played for the club until 2008 made totally 65 appearances scored 22 goals and won the 2008 Striker of the Year award.

 In 2009, a Belgian side Lierse S.K. signed the Thai star with an undisclosed deal.
 However, Leesaw spent most of his time with the new club in reserve team and made only 8 appearances with 1 goal.
 Later in the first season with the Belgian club, he was moved back to Thailand and played for Thai Premier League champions Muangthong United on a loan deal.

 Teeratep made 23 appearances and scored 4 goals before spending the rest of his loan spell with his former club, BEC Tero Sasana, in the same season and made 8 appearances with 3 goals.
 Leesaw eventually rejoined BEC Tero Sasana, leading to 15 appearances and 3 goals from the injury suffer in 2010–2011 season.
 In early 2012, Teeratep was on the move again to 2010–2011 Thai Premier League 4th place club, Bangkok Glass.

 In 2013 Teeratep played against Manchester United in a TPL All-Stars team.
 He scored the winning goal, beating United in David Moyes' first match in charge, during their pre-season tour.